ShivaKumar338/Vision-Ai-Assistance/README.md

 VisionAI is a real-time **AI assistant** that combines **computer vision** and **voice interaction**.
 It detects objects, reads printed/handwritten text, understands your voice commands, and even speaks back to you.
+The code file is uploaded in this repository named as vision_ai_assistance
 ---

 ## ✨ Features